efe124/efe124/README.md

 ## More About

 Multi-Lingual Developer.
 Works mainly in `Java`/`Node.js`.
 Also interested in
-* Pixel Art with Aseprite
+* Pixel Art
 * Friday Night Funkin'
 * 2D Animations with Adobe Animate
 * Applications with C#
-* Full-Stack Development with Express/React (may change to other modules in the future).
+* Full-Stack Development

 Knows the following languages enough to make something using them:
 * Java